GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

     Specify a viscoelastic model in conjunction with an elastic plate thickness specified via **-E**.
 Append the Maxwell time *tm* for the viscoelastic model (in years); add **k** for kyr and **M** for Myr.

+.. _-Q:

+**-Q**
+    Do not make any flexure calculations but instead take the chosen transfer function given the parameters you selected and evaluate it for a range of wavenumbers and times; see the note on transfer functions below.

 .. _-S: